cms-sidm/LLPNanoAOD/DatasetTools/README.md

 ```
 python3 check_file_status_of_dataset.py
 ```
+Specify under settings in `check_file_status_of_dataset.py`:
+* dataset
+* path to pnfs storage (optional - set to "" if you don't need it)
-Just specify the dataset and the path to the pnfs storage in `check_file_status_of_dataset.py`.
-If there are more valid files compared to number of files on pnfs these missing (valid) files will be saved in the output named `overflow_files_[datasetname]`.
+* input .txt-file with files that should be invalidated If there are more valid files compared to number of files on pnfs or files that should be invalidated that are still valid - these (incorrectly) valid files will be saved in the output named `overflow_files_[datasetname]`.

 ## Get overlapping files
 In the [invalidateFiles folder](invalidateFiles/) there is also a script to get overlapping files in /pnfs/ for a dataset.